Wheeler Park

 April 4, 1994 – Albert Wheeler passed away leaving a legacy of accomplishments.

-In the mid 90s, almost 20 years after the initial park development, the process began for making improvement and updates to Wheeler Park.
+In the mid 90s, almost 20 years after the initial park development, the process began for making improvements and updates to Wheeler Park.
 There was continued community involvement and advocacy for safety.
 Improvements and repairs on sidewalks, fences, benches, landscape and other infrastructure upgrades are approved in a 1996 resolution.

 In 2010, the playground equipment was updated to what you see today.